Can I get a credit card with bad credit?

 When you compare credit cards, you may see them grouped into two categories: secured and unsecured.
 Within either category, there are potential credit card options for people with bad credit:

-- Secured cards require a security deposit, which the credit card issuer holds as collateral.
+Secured cards require a refundable security deposit, which the credit card issuer holds as collateral.

-Both types include different types of credit cards, like cash back cards, travel cards and student cards.
+Both could include different types of credit cards, such as cash back cards, travel cards and student cards.

 Comparing credit cards for bad credit